ifthenpay/WHMCS/readme.md

 ### Log levels

 To prevent unnecessarily filling the log files, the module only registers error level events.
-If there is a need to debug and analyse the lower level events, you may access the config file at `/modules/gateways/ifthenpaylib/lib/Config/Config.php`, and set the log level to info by:
+If there is a need to debug and analyze the lower level events, you may access the config file at `/modules/gateways/ifthenpaylib/lib/Config/Config.php`, and set the log level to info by:

 editing line 12: